Table of Contents

 The chronicity axis

-- Prior history of a depression episode lasting less than 2 years
+- Prior history of a depressive episode lasting less than two years

-- Recurrence episodes of depression that last less than 2 years and are accompanied by phases of remission
+- Recurring episodes of depression that last less than two years with phases of remission

-- Prior history of a depression episode lasting more than 2 years without episodes of remissions
+- Prior history of a depressive episode lasting more than two years without phases of remission

 The severity axis